 Use a Flash Dryer to speed up the drying process

-But the real benefit to having a flash dryer is being able to dry and cure the shirt all in one step.
+**Bonus** Use the flash dryer again here to dry AND cure the black ink.
+The real benefit to having a flash dryer is being able to dry and cure the shirt all in one step.
 I place the shirt under the flash dryer for about 1 minute and it dries the ink and immediately cures it.
-This means, no more leaving the shirts to dry over night… I can wash or deliver the shirts right after they come out of the flash dryer.
+This means, no more leaving the shirts to dry overnight… I can wash or deliver the shirts right after they come out of the flash dryer.
 This is a huge time saver, so if you are starting a screen printing business, I highly recommend getting this piece of equipment!

-- Remove the brown screen and squeegee a coat of ink over the design.
-This keeps wet ink in the screen so you can put it aside.
-You can do this while the screen is still on the press (but not touching the shirt).
-Or, you can squeegee a coat of ink after you’ve remove the screen from the clamp.
-Prop the screen against the side of your table – being careful not to touch the front or back of your screen!
+You can do this step while the screen is still on the press (but not touching the shirt).
+Or, you can squeegee a coat of ink after you’ve removed the screen from the clamp.
+Either way, prop the screen up against the side of your table or a wall when not in use.
+Don’t lay it flat on anything and be careful not to touch the front or back of your screen!

-If you are interested in trying this DIY Leopard Bunny Shirt, you can download the SVG/DXF file to cut on your Cricut or Silhouette: Leopard Bunny SVG Design
+If you are interested in trying this DIY Leopard Bunny Shirt, you can download the SVG/DXF file to cut to use with your Cricut or Silhouette: Leopard Bunny SVG Design